 Law enforcement officers must provide the Miranda warning if a suspect is in custody and subject to interrogation.
 If officers don’t provide the warning in this scenario, the suspect’s statements and any evidence derived from them are usually inadmissible in court.
 (For information on Miranda mistakes, see Miranda Rights: Ways Police Officers Botch the Warnings.)
-But there are exceptions to the Miranda requirement, one of which applies if officers are responding to a potential emergency.
+But there are exceptions to the Miranda requirement, one of which commonly applies if officers are responding to a potential emergency.

 The Emergency Exception at Work